-The site of a royal palace during the Merovingian period (10th to 14th century,) the buildings that originally stood here were collectively known as the “Palais de la Cité”.
-King Philippe IV built the facade we now see today, in addition to the grandiose Hall of the Guards inside.
+The site of a royal palace during the Merovingian period (5th to mid-8th century), the buildings that originally stood here were collectively known as the “Palais de la Cité”.
+King Philippe IV built the facade we now see today over the course of his reign (1284-1318), in addition to the grandiose Hall of the Guards inside.
 It was under Charles V that the medieval palace was deserted in favor of the Louvre as the new seat of royal power, and in the late 14th century the Conciergerie was converted into a prison, chancellery and seat of the French Parliament.

 Its more sinister history starts here.
 Poorer prisoners (civilians and political prisoners alike) were held in oubliettes, rat-infested, dark cells where conditions were worse than squalid.
 Many died of plague during the Black Death that swept across Europe during the 14th century.

 During the revolutionary period, the Conciergerie was an important site for “The Reign of Terror”: some 2,700 prisoners were held here before being summarily executed by guillotine.
 Conditions for most prisoners were appalling; many died of wasting and disease.